Collateral Hyperplasia in Experimental Rat Oncogenesis: Observations During Vitamin A Treatment

 TLDR Vitamin A treatment reduced abnormal cell growth and improved skin conditions in rats with tumors.

-In a study involving 33 rats inoculated with 10 mg of 3,4-benzpyrene, 18 rats were treated with 1000 I.U. of vitamin A weekly.
-The treatment resulted in a reduction of hyperplastic-dysplastic phenomena and hair hypoplasia and hypotrophy, particularly in the skin overlying the tumor.
-Additionally, there was a moderate reduction in epidermal activity, a marked decrease in hyperplasia and hypertrophy of sebaceous glands, and increased fibrillogenesis in the tumor capsule compared to untreated controls.
+The study involved 33 rats inoculated with 10 mg of 3,4-benzpyrene, with 18 of them receiving 1000 I.U. of vitamin A weekly.
+The results showed that vitamin A treatment led to a reduction in hyperplastic-dysplastic phenomena and hair hypoplasia and hypotrophy, particularly in the skin overlying the tumor.
+There was also a moderate reduction in epidermal activity, a marked decrease in sebaceous gland hyperplasia and hypertrophy, and increased fibrillogenesis in the tumor capsule.
+The findings suggest that vitamin A has a dampening effect on collateral hyperplasia in experimental oncogenesis.

 Discuss this study in the Community →